Many of One World Week's partners and supporters run campaigns and activities relevant to the OWW theme.

 Their campaign, "FEARLESS" addresses issues of violence against women - more here .

 They do great teaching resources too!-on these and many more topics - more here

-There are excellent resources: films, prayers etc. about our responsibilities as good neighbours to stop climate change
+There are excellent resources: films, prayers etc. about actions we can take to stop climate change

 The Fairtrade Foundation is campaigning, alongside other partners, to make post BREXIT trade deals work for developing countries.